iternal-technologies-partners/airgapai-chat-production-documentation/02-chat-interactions/pin-chat.md

 **Final Step - Chat Pinned**
 - **Success Indicator**:
   - Chat appears in "Pinned" section at top of list
-  - Star icon is filled/solid
+  - Star icon is filled/solid gold
   - Chat is easily accessible
 - **System State Change**:
   - Chat marked as pinned in database